 Transfer Honors Program (Honors to Honors)

 Priority consideration for admission, individual advising, library card, housing guarantee, cultural events invites, fall outreach program,

 Transfer students applying through the Honors to Honors Program are eligible for priority consideration for admission to the Campuswide Honors Program as part of the UC Irvine admissions process.
 UC Irvine’s Office of Admissions will post admissions decisions for transfer students to MyAdmissionsApplication@UCI message boards (MYAA) no later than April 30.
-If you are invited to join the CHP, this will be indicated in the left-hand column in your MYAA message board.
+If you are invited to join the College Honors Program (CHP), this will be indicated in the left-hand column in your MYAA message board.
 You will also receive an invitation letter from the CHP office in the mail in March.
 Your invitation to join the CHP is conditional upon admission to UC Irvine.

 Priority admission to the university (excluding Dodge College, Performing and Visual Arts, and Business Administration)